ekartashov/roo-conport-modes/docs/frameworks/amo-architecture.md

 - **Scalability**: Architecture supports scaling to large knowledge graphs
 - **Performance**: Optimization for rapid traversal and query execution
 - **Evolvability**: Knowledge graphs evolve as knowledge and relationships change
-- **Integration**: Seamless integration with ConPort and Phase 4 components
+- **Integration**: Seamless integration with ConPort and autonomous frameworks

 ## 7. Implementation Priorities